 Last month’s #2

-Cafe Sanso is a small cafe serving Spanish specialties such as chorizo platters, paella, callos and churros.
+Cafe Sanso is a cozy cafe serving Spanish specialties such as chorizo platters, paella, callos and churros.
 It serves as an ode to Juvenal Sanso, an internationally-renowned painter, whose personal collection of award-winning masterpieces are displayed in Sanso Museum next door.

 Last month’s #1

 Arguably one of the best Japanese restaurants in San Juan, Tomo Japanese Dining is an authentic Japanese restaurant serving classic dishes in an offbeat refurbished house with modern and minimalist Japanese interiors.

 It’s for people who are fans of Sugi Japanese Restaurant, the same Chef heads the kitchen here.
 It’s not for Little Tokyo loyalists.